mikewse/pirateplayer-patch/README.md

 Accept any UAC elevation prompt.

-The installation script will patch some PiratePlayer files and also add some of its own files in (program files)\Pirateplayer\patch.
-Svtplay-dl will also be downloaded to this directory and will effectively replace PiratePlayer's dependency to the stream handling on pirateplay.se.
+The installation script will patch some PiratePlayer files and also add some of its own files in `(program files)\Pirateplayer\patch`. **Svtplay-dl** will also be downloaded to this directory and will effectively replace PiratePlayer's dependency to the stream handling on `pirateplay.se`.

-Run update.bat in the patch directory to update to the latest changes as they are published.
+Run `update.bat` in the `patch` directory to update to the latest changes as they are published.

 ## Usage

-PiratePlayer should be started through pirateplayer-start.bat in the patch directory to function correctly.
+PiratePlayer should be started through `pirateplayer-start.bat` in the `patch` directory to function correctly.
 The installation script will update PiratePlayer's start menu to reflect this, but you need to update any other shortcuts yourself.

 You'll notice a minimized command prompt window when starting with the patch.
 This window handles the new download backend and will pop new windows showing progress for each download.